 This home gym has an inclined platform with wheels and comes with four resistance bands that can provide an additional 50 pounds of resistance beyond your own body weight.

-You can perform chest presses, crunches, squats, lateral pull-downs, rows, planks, squats, calf raises, lunges, and even Pilates using this machine.
+I was able to perform chest presses, crunches, squats, lateral pull-downs, rows, planks, squats, calf raises, lunges, and even Pilates testing this machine.

-This home gym has a rolling bench with seven incline levels that can help enhance your flexibility and mobility.ew
+This home gym has a rolling bench with seven incline levels that can help enhance your flexibility and mobility.

 - Dimensions (LxWxH): 59 x 27.5 x 48 inches